 Dr. Pradeep Reddy Raamana is an Assistant Professor at the University of Pittsburgh.
 He is interested in developing multimodal biomarkers for brain disorders, and the necessary data science tools to realize personalized medicine.
 He founded the special interest group on neuroimaging quality control (niQC) at the International Neuroinformatics Coordinating Facility.
 He is a passionate advocate for quality, reproducible and open science.
 He leads the Open MINDS lab @ Pitt (now hiring!), where they develop multidisciplinary techniques for computer-aided diagnosis (CAD) and precision medicine, with a motivation to improve data quality, reproducibility, performance of predictive models and their potential for clinical translation.

-Hi Susanna, thanks for joining How I Fail!
+Hi Pradeep, thanks for joining How I Fail!
 Next to your official bio, could you say a bit more about yourself?

 What’s a memorable failure for you?

 Great question!
 Besides the typical failures we all face, I think the most memorable for me would go back all the way to the first year of my PhD where I felt the euphoria of building a “perfect biomarker” to diagnose AD “accurately”.
 Like 100% accuracy in my evaluation (using an SVM classifier I think – they were all the rage then!).
 I thought I won the jackpot and was super happy.
 That lasted only 10 minutes or so until I discovered I was totally double dipping!

 On Twitter you shared about null results during your postdoc – can you explain more about this?